-- All staff are screened daily for any health changes and have their temperature taken daily.
+- All staff are screened daily for any health changes and have their temperature taken prior to seeing any patients.

 - All patients are required to wear their own personal mask or facial covering.
 If you arrive at your appointment and do not have one, one will be provided.

 - All patients will have their ”no touch,” thermal scanning temperature taken prior to entering the office.

 - We encourage you to bring completed paper work to your appointment.
 If you cannot complete it in advance, a sanitized pen and paper work will be provided for you to fill out in your car to practice social distancing.

 We are confident that this additional level of screening and safety protocols provides the highest level of protection possible for our patients and staff while providing you with an additional level of comfort and safety.
 Please do not hesitate to reach out to our office for any questions or concerns.
 Read about the Santa Clara County Public Health Orders: More